Karmak23/licorn/docs/configuration.rst

 		How many resolver threads to start in pools.
 This value is common to all threads pools (Pingers, Arpingers, Reversers, PyroFinders, etc).
 Default: **5 threads** will be started.
 There is no configuration for min and max yet.

 	licornd.threads.wipe_time
-		The cycle delay of :term:`PeriodicThreadsCleaner`.
-How long will it wait between each interation of its cleaning loop.
+		The cycle delay of :term:`PeriodicThreadsCleaner` and :term:`QueuesEmptyer` threads.
+How long will they wait between each iteration of their cleaning loop.
 (Default: **600 seconds**, = 10 minutes).
-This doesn't affect its first run, which is always 30 seconds after daemon start.
+This doesn't affect their first run, which is always 30 seconds after daemon start.

+	licornd.network.enabled
+		Enable or disable the network features.
+This includes network discovery (LAN and further), Reverse DNS resolution, ARP resolution and server-based status update.
+Note that networked connections to the :ref:`CommandListener <cmdlistener>` are still possible, and thus client based status push continues to work, regardless of this directive (this is because ALT® clients strictly need the daemon to work).

 WMI related
 -----------